-Other publications include the UNM-LA Schedule of classes, published two times per year, which contains class schedules
+Other publications include the UNM-LA Schedule of classes, published two times per year, which contains class schedules and up-to-date information on a variety of topics.

-UNM-LA Website at www.la.unm.edu
+UNM-LA Website at www.losalamos.unm.edu

-The campus website contains the most current information about UNM-LA, including updated class schedules, the UNM- Los Alamos Catalog and information about campus events and other news.
+The campus website contains the most current information about UNM-LA, including updated class schedules, the UNM-Los Alamos Catalog and information about campus events and other news.